OceanDataTools/openrvdas/docs/intro_and_overview.md

 The surest (and still simplest) way to get started with OpenRVDAS is to bring up a clean dedicated Ubuntu 18 or Centos 7 machine in a virtual environment such as [VirtualBox](https://www.virtualbox.org/).

 Install the code following the instructions in the [OpenRVDAS Installation Guide](../INSTALL.md).
-Reboot when asked to.
+Use default answers when asked, and answer "yes" that OpenRVDAS should be started on boot up.

 Once you have logged back on, open two terminal windows.